-Grace Episcopal Church will celebrate our 160th anniversary as a parish in 2019.
-As we prepare to celebrate that milestone, we are launching plans to carry our church far into the future.
+Grace Episcopal Church is celebrating our 160th anniversary as a parish in 2019.
+As we celebrate that milestone, we are launching plans to carry our church far into the future.

 Our Journey Continues... is a capital campaign to provide a permanence to the care of our buildings and grounds.
 Money raised by this campaign will add to our Legacy Fund for the care for our facilities in perpetuity.

 “Grace Church is at an exciting place in her history,” said the Rev. Todd McDowell, Rector of Grace Church.
 “We must be proactive to keep us in a healthy financial state, so that we can continue to live out God’s mission for the generations to come.”